IMPORTANT INFORMATION ABOUT YOUR SKYDIVE

 Recommended minimum age to skydive is 9 years.
-Parents/legal guardian approval required for minors (under 18 years old).
+Parents / legal guardians approval is required for minors (under 18 years old).
 There is no maximum age limit, however reasonable fitness is required (medical certificate might be required depending on age, previous injuries and preexisting conditions).

-Participants who weight above 90kg will be subject to Tandem Master assessment to determine if their tandem skydive can be done.
+Participants whose weight is above 90kg will be subject to a Tandem Instructor’s assessment to determine if their tandem skydive can be done.
 Weight limit is 105kg.
-Surcharges apply to participants who weight 90kg and over.
+Surcharges apply to participants who weigh 90kg and over.